lucasdietrich/AVRTOS/readme.md

 ### Features

-Moreover, some paradigms appear in  the code but re actually not implemented for now, e.g. prioritization
+Some paradigms appear in  the code but re actually not implemented for now, e.g. prioritization

+### Arduino

-This library is not compatible with the Arduino framework for now: the kernel clock is based on the timer0 which is used for `millis()` in the arduino framework.
+This library should be compatible with the Arduino framework but was not tested on it:
+- As the `millis()` function from arduino uses timer0 you need to configure the kernel sysclock to use another hardware timer among timer1 (16 bits) and timer2 (8 bits).
 This should be the only limitation.

 ### Git